the1lab/1lab/README.md

 Building the 1Lab is a rather complicated task, which has led to a lot of homebrew infrastructure being developed for it.
-We build against a specific build of Agda (see the `rev` field in `support/nix/dep/Agda/github.json`), and there are also quite a few external dependencies (e.g. pdftocairo, katex).
+We build against a specific build of Mikan (see the arguments to `fetchgit` in `support/nix/haskell-packages.nix`), and there are also quite a few external dependencies (e.g. pdftocairo, katex).
 The recommended way of building the 1Lab is using Nix.